eucalyptus/euca-demo/demos/demo-00-initialize/bin/README.md

 # Demo Initialization Scripts

 These scripts will initialize a Eucalyptus Region or AWS Account so that it can run the demos contained in this project.
-Simultaneously, it will initialize the host where they are run as a Management Workstation.
+Simultaneously, they will initialize the host where they are run as a Management Workstation.

 In some cases below, there are two scripts, identically named except for one with a "-awscli"